Board and Batten Wall Tutorial (on textured walls!)

 Step 8.
 Paint board and batten wall.

-Finish off by painting the board and batten wall.
-We always use a high quality paint that has a primer in it, but if you’re not using a paint + primer, be sure you prime first.
 We had this gorgeous leftover paint from this project of painting our front door.
 It’s the perfect color (which is ‘In The Moment’ by Behr if you’re wondering) that I fell in love with and influenced the design inspiration for our modern farmhouse nursery.

-We used this small paint roller, which was great because we could easily roll the paint onto the edges of the board pieces and didn’t have to use a paint brush.
+We used this small paint roller, which was great because we could easily roll the paint onto the edges of the board pieces and didn’t have to use a paintbrush.
 We only used a brush when cutting in on the edges of the board and batten wall.

 Painted blue green accent wall

-This board and batten wall was so easy to install and add so much character to our nursery.
-You can easily transform a room in your home in just a couple hours by adding an accent wall treated with board and batten.
-And I really think the look of board and batten is so timeless and works with many different styles!
+This board and batten wall was so easy to install and added so much character to our nursery.
+You can easily transform a room in your home in just a couple of hours by adding an accent wall treated with board and batten.

 Floor to ceiling board and batten accent wall with vertical lines